+easy, tolerant.

 "Dotsy was born knowing what it's all about," she said.
-"When she decided to come to New York she was only eighteen, but she hadn't any scope for her talents in our little midwestern town . . .
+"When she decided to come to New York she was only eighteen, but she hadn't any scope for her talents in our little mid-western town . . .
 My father was dead by then, and mother was rather ill.
 We'd been saving money for an operation-" She stopped, and sewed furiously for a space of minutes.
-Finally Gerald, unable to endure the thick silence, saidmiddle of a sentence!"
+Finally Gerald, unable to endure the thick silence, said-

 "For God's sake don't stop in the